tsaridas/salt-golang/README.md

 ## API
 An HTTP api that recevies a request sends them to the minion and gives the response.

-## Main classes
+## Runnables
-api-event-listener.go : Will initialize an event listener.
+eventlistener/event-listener.go : Will initialize an event listener.
 Needs to be ran a on salt master server.

 salt.go : Will run a salt command to a minion.
 Needs to be ran from a salt master server.
 ```
 Example : go run salt.go -L minion test.ping
 ```

-api/main.go : Will initialize a http api.
+api/salt-api.go : Will initialize a http api.
 Needs to be ran on a salt master server.

 salt-minion/salt-minion.go : Will start a subscriber that connects to a salt master server.
 You need to define -id and --masterip in args.
 ```